woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 ### Setup and teardown

 We isolate our tests from each other by resetting the database to its initial state **for every test**.
-Since every test starts with a clean slate, and there's no need to manually reset the environment, we only allow the `beforeEach` hook as there's no point in using `beforeAll`, `afterAll` or `afterEach`.
+Since every test starts with a clean slate, and there's no need to manually reset the environment, we only allow the beforeEach hook as there's no point in using beforeAll, afterAll, or afterEach.
 This approach might seem like a limitation at first, but ultimately it makes tests more stable and easier to write.
-This convention is enforced by an ESLint rule, so you don't really need to worry about anything.
+This convention is enforced by an ESLint rule, so you don't need to worry about it.

 ### Plugins

-To use a custom plugin with your tests, first you'll need to create the plugin PHP file and save it to the [test plugins folder](./plugins/).
-Here's a handy snippet that should help you getting started:
+To use a custom plugin with your tests, first create the plugin PHP file and save it to the [test plugins folder](./plugins/).
+Here's a handy snippet to help you get started:

 ```php
 // plugins/my-fancy-plugin.php